Military supply-chain management: Terminology

+Sub-suppliers are those suppliers who provide materials to other suppliers within the supply chain.
+In other supply chain management contexts they are referred to by tier, second-tier suppliers serving first-tier suppliers, etc. The European Union refers to sub-suppliers in its objective to improve cross-border market access in the defence sector.

 Logistics

 Military logistics is the science of planning and carrying out the movement and maintenance of armed forces.
 In its most comprehensive sense, those aspects of military operations that deal with: a. design and development, acquisition, storage, movement, distribution, maintenance, evacuation, and disposition of materiel; b. movement, evacuation, and hospitalization of personnel; c. acquisition or construction, maintenance, operation and disposition of facilities; and d. acquisition or furnishing of services.

-Logistics versus supply-chain management

-The major difference between the concept of logistic management and supply-chain management is the level of information gathered, processes, analysed and used for decision making.
+The main difference between the concept of logistic management and supply-chain management is the level of information gathered, processes, analysed and used for decision making.
 An SCM-based organization not only having concerns with its immediate clients but also handles and forecasts the factors affecting directly or indirectly their supplier or suppliers or on their client or clients.
 If we exclude this information part out of supply chain model then we can see the logistic management part of the business.